marcozabo/marcozabo.github.io/_pages/privacypolicy.md

 ===================================

 There is some information collected automatically: device information, operating system version, connection information, purchase history.
-Collected information does not reveal your specific identity (like your name or contact information) but may include device and usage information, such as your IP address, device characteristics, operating system, language preferences, referring URLs, device name, country, location, information about who and when you use our and other technical information.
+Collected information does not reveal your specific identity (like your name or contact information) but may include device and usage information, such as your IP address, device characteristics, operating system, language preferences, referring URLs, device name.
 This information is primarily needed to maintain the security and operation of our platform, and for our internal analytics and reporting purposes.

 Personnel
 =========